HubSpot/mobile-chat-sdk-android/README.md

 * Alert users of new messages via push notifications.
 * Customize the chat experience to align with your brand and user interface.

-### Private Beta Launch

-We are excited to announce that the Mobile Chat SDK will soon launch to private beta.
-If you're interested in being among the first to experience its capabilities and provide valuable feedback, we invite you to apply for the private beta program using [this form](https://forms.gle/nk3SHDATUP4pBUqi9).

 ## Introduction

-This is app is intended to demonstrate the HubspotSDK and Push Capabilities to the demo application.
+This is app is intended to demonstrate the HubSpot SDK and Push Capabilities to the demo application.

-For the push notifications: The app contains a standard implementation of the `FirebaseMessagingService`.
+For push notifications, this app contains a standard implementation of the `FirebaseMessagingService`.

-## Step to use the app
+## Steps to use the app

 1. Add your `google-services.json` file in the `app` folder.
 Be sure that the `package_name` in the file is `com.example.demo`.